myacksmith/yaget/TEMPLATES.md

 ## Base Docker Compose Template

-The base `docker-compose.yml.template` file defines the standard configuration for a GitLab service.
+The base `docker-compose.template` file defines the standard configuration for a GitLab service.

 ### Available Variables